smethven/battleship/README.md

 ## Proof of Concept

-Replace this with a description of your proof-of-concept.
-This may be as short as a few paragraphs, or it may be longer.
-It should **definitely** take less than 4 minutes to read carefully and thoroughly, though working through and running the code may take an extra 4 minutes.
-(Your guidance and links should make it easy for us to work through the code.)

-Tell us:

-+ what key element of your project the proof-of-concept focuses on
-+ what makes that such an important element
-+ how completing this gives you confidence that, with sufficient work, you could complete the full (minimal viable) project

-Include links (likely even line-level links, which are easy to create in Github) throughout to critical pieces of the code to make it easy for us to understand what you've accomplished and how it fulfills the requirements.

-Also include instructions for us to test and run your code.
-(See our guidelines below.)

-A good goal to aim for is the top rubric item from proposal grading:

-> Fully functional proof-of-concept is easy to use and review, and it clearly demonstrates a key element necessary for the overall project.

-### Draft

 Our proof of concept is, at minimum, opening a socket and listening for connections, accepting a connection, sending a message, and closing the socket.

-This addresses the networking component of our project, which one of the more complicated aspects of our idea since networking is a side-effect and Haskell is pure.
+This addresses the networking component of our project.
 Without networking, our project is reduced to a basic, local representation of Battlehip through the command line.
 That's just boring.
 With networking, two players can be anywhere in the world and still connect to each other for a game.
 That's pretty cool!

 Now that we have a basic working server/socket accepting connections, we are confident that we can implement all the necessary networking (client, expanded server) to create a simple, turn-based, networking applicaiton that allows us to initialize a game state and send updates between the players.